breard-r/libreauth/README.md

 ## Using outside Rust

 In order to build LibreAuth, you will need the [Rust](https://www.rust-lang.org/) compiler and its package manager, Cargo.
-The minimum supported Rust version (MSRV) is 1.67, although it is recommended to use the latest stable one.

 ```ShellSession
 $ make